Accuracy-Efficiency Trade-Offs in Spiking Neural Networks: A Lempel-Ziv Complexity Perspective on Learning Rules: Results and Discussion

 \section{Results and Discussion}

+In contrast to conventional evaluations that focus primarily on classification accuracy, our analysis emphasizes how different learning paradigms reshape the temporal information structure of spike trains.
+Lempel-Ziv complexity is therefore treated as a primary descriptor, while accuracy, MSE, and $R^2$ scores are interpreted as secondary outcomes resulting from these underlying structural changes.

 We consider classical and bio-inspired learning algorithms in SNNs.
+Our prior work \cite{Rudnicka2026} introduced LZC as an analysis tool for assessing the impact of neuron models on SNN behavior.
+Here, we move beyond descriptive use and evaluate how different learning paradigms reshape class-conditional complexity profiles when LZC is used as a decision-relevant temporal descriptor within the classification pipeline.
+The focus is on characterizing learning-rule-induced changes in temporal organization and relating them to accuracy-efficiency trade-offs under controlled input statistics.

 Table \ref{table:results_SNN_unsupervised} presents the influence of the unsupervised learning algorithm such as Hebbian, STDP, and SDSP on the performance of SNNs.
-All computation were provided during 10 epochs, on Intel(R) Core(TM) i7-14700F, 2.10 GHz.
+All computations were performed for 10 epochs on an Intel(R) Core(TM) i7-14700F CPU @ 2.10 GHz.
 A general finding of our study is the pronounced dependence of both classification accuracy and computational overhead on the choice of learning algorithm and the underlying characteristics of the input data.
 Observed classification accuracies ranged from 89.50\% to 100.00\% across the evaluated methods, whereas computational times exhibited substantial variation, ranging from approximately 7 seconds to over 48,000 seconds.